Threatening email caused alert at Hampden-Sydney - Farmville

 The information posted earlier Saturday afternoon said the active shooter threat was only a threat and there was “no current shooter.”
 Students and those on campus were advised to remain in shelter.

 An email sent to members of the Hampden-Sydney community shortly after the “all clear” was given, explained the origin of the threat.
 A threatening email to campus police triggered the alert.
-The same e mail was sent to several institutions.
+The same e mail was sent to several institutions including Averett University in Danville and Central Virginia Community College also received threats via email Saturday.

 Hampden-Sydney gives ‘all clear’ following active shooter threat